vaibhavgautam5157/Linux-Enterprise-Homelab/Squid Proxy Server/README.md

-# 🦑 Squid Proxy Server – Linux Enterprise Homelab
+# 🦑 Squid Proxy Server

 - **Squid is a type of proxy server that helps manage internet traffic.**
 - **It acts as a middleman between your device and the websites you visit, and it is especially good at speeding things up.**